danintel/sawtooth-faq/glossary.rst

     See Validator
 Nonce
-    A one-time number; usually random, but must not predictably repeat (such as after reboot/restart) One-say, all-adopt
+    A one-time number; usually random, but must not predictably repeat (such as after reboot/restart) Off-chain
+    Information stored externally to the blockchain On-chain
+    Information stored internally in the blockchain One-say, all-adopt
 	Strategy where only a single multicast round of messages reaches agreement Payload